dbayardAWS/intro-data-lake/lab1/README.md

 ![screenshot](images/Athena7.png)

-* Notice that the query against the all_reviews_parquet table ran much faster than the query against the reviews table.
+* Notice that the query against the all_reviews_parquet table ran much faster than our earlier query against the reviews table.
 This is because the all_reviews_parquet table points to a dataset in the optimized parquet format, while the reviews table points to a dataset in a less optimized format (text csv).

 ## OPTIONAL Make our data faster
-In this section, we will process our raw dataset into a more optimized format.
+In this section, we will transform our raw dataset into a more optimized format.
 Specifically, we will transform it from a text csv format into the columnar parquet format using Glue.

 * Navigate to the Glue console
 * Click on Jobs in the left-hand column